datanav/docs/technical/hubspot-superoffice.rst

 HubSpot Contact to Superoffice Person
 -------------------------------------
-Every HubSpot Contact will be synchronized with a Superoffice Person.

-If a matching Superoffice Person already exists, the HubSpot Contact will be merged with the existing one.
-If no matching Superoffice Person is found, a new Superoffice Person will be created.
+Before any synchronization can take place, a link between a HubSpot Contact and a Superoffice Person must be established.

+A new Superoffice Person will be created from a HubSpot Contact if it is connected to a HubSpot Deal that is synchronized into Superoffice.

 A HubSpot Contact will merge with a Superoffice Person if one of the following property combinations match: